SAP-archive/xsk/README.md

 XSK stack is based on Java (JVM), so all the available plugins and/or new frameworks from Apache, Eclipse, and other open source providers can be easily integrated as well.

 XSK stack can run within the HANA box, also in the virtual HANA system or outside in e.g. Kubernetes cluster, Kyma, Cloud Foundry, Open Stack.

+_**To learn more go to: https://www.xsk.io**_

 ## Requirements